sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 -->

 The improved version isn’t much shorter, but now it’s easy to see all date formats.
 We’ve extracted the data to a short and readable object and separated it from the code that accesses the right piece of this data.

+I> There’s a proposal to add [pattern matching](https://github.com/tc39/proposal-pattern-matching) to JavaScript, which may give us another option: more flexible than tables but still readable.

 Here’s one more example: